zloe/ioBroker.idm-multitalent_002/README.md

 The values are read once a minute.
 As the control is quite picky on the timing this is the fastest sugested polling time.
 The changed values are also transferred once a minute (exactly before the values are read) to the control.

+During bootup of the control (e.g. after a power loss) no values should be polled from the control.
+This is currently NOT ensured by the adapter.
+So you manually need to stop it.
+If the control of the heatpump did not start due to the adapter then simply stop the adapter and power cycle the control.
+This should fix the problem.
+Afterwards you can start the adapter again.

 ## Developer manual
 Development just started, most features missing.